Many rays of the submodular cone: Introduction

 Our construction allows to associate each constructed ray explicitly to a sequence of combinations of the elements in the starting collection.
 Extensions of our technique might also help to give even better lower bounds closer to the upper bound by combining it with other constructions.

-Furthermore, the inductive approach might also help to shed new light on higher-dimensional faces of submodular cones.
+In \Cref{sec:equalitysets} we show that our inductive approach is not only useful fur studying rays, but aslo higher-dimensional faces of submodular cones.
+Since this extension is not necessary for our main result, we have postponed it to an appendix.